 Documents to Present in case of a Chargeback

-- Hotel business – Photocopy of the customer’s passport during check-in, customer sign off on invoice, or any Hotel Application form during check-in, Email conversation or Whatsapp between merchant and customer as proof they did the booking online, etc
+- Hotel business – Photocopy of the customer’s passport during check-in, customer sign off on invoice, or any hotel application form during check-in, email conversation or Whatsapp between merchant and customer as proof they did the booking online, etc

-- Physical products – Delivery Tracking number, Delivery Address, Delivery Consignment where customer signed when receiving, Picture of the receiver, etc
+- Physical products – Delivery tracking number, delivery address, delivery consignment where customer signed when receiving, picture of the receiver, etc

-- Digital products – Digital products are one of the highest risks. as the product/service is delivered immediately to the customer upon confirmation of payment such as game-points, online subscription, telco reloads, e-vouchers, etc. However, merchant can provide as many details as possible like “customer account detail” or “IP address of the customer”.
+- Digital products – Digital products are one of the highest risks. as the product/service is delivered immediately to the customer upon confirmation of payment such as game-points, online subscriptions, telco reloads, e-vouchers, etc. However, the merchant can provide as many details as possible like “customer account detail” or “IP address of the customer”.
 For such cases, a very strong risk/fraud control needs to be in place before the merchant goes live.